wyounas/homer/README.rst

 Authors
 =======

-* [Waqas Younas](http://blog.wyounas.com) (waqas.younas@gmail.com)
+* `Waqas Younas <http://blog.wyounas.com>`_ (waqas.younas@gmail.com)

 Acknowledgements
 ================

-* Steven Pinker's [The Sense of Style: The Thinking Person's Guide to Writing in the 21st Century](https://www.amazon.com/Sense-Style-Thinking-Persons-Writing/dp/0143127799).
+* Steven Pinker's `The Sense of Style: The Thinking Person's Guide to Writing in the 21st Century <https://www.amazon.com/Sense-Style-Thinking-Persons-Writing/dp/0143127799>`_.
 This book gave me quite a few insights.
 It also prompted me to include tracking of vague words, complex hedgers and intensifiers.

   - Complex hedgers: These are words such as _apparently, almost, fairly, nearly, partially, predominantly, presumably, rather, relative, seemingly, etc._